10 Best Animal Charities That Deserve Your Support in 2025

 The charities listed in this blog are listed based on their impact, programs, and reach across the world.
-However, we know and understand that there are many more charities deserving of recognition for their dedication to helping our animal friends.
 This list is not meant to be complete, but rather to provide some examples of excellent charities doing real good in the animal world.

-At the end of this list, we’ll dive into five best practices for animal charities (with takeaways from the charities listed here) to help animal nonprofits grow and make even more of a difference.
+At the end of this list, we’ll dive into five best practices to help animal charities grow and make a difference.

 1. Happily Ever Esther Farm Sanctuary